SwiftWinds/knowledge-base/README.md

 ### a.
 General

 - There's a couple things that you need to pay attention when installing RAM into server: Whether it's DDR3 or DDR4, How much memory it provides, and the speed of the ram.
-This information is all listed on the sticker attached
+This information is all listed on the sticker attached (10600 and 12800)

 ### b.
 DDR3 (PC3)